algolia/autocomplete/packages/website/docs/getting-started.md

 ## Installation

-The recommended way to get started is with the [`autocomplete-js` package](#installing-autocomplete-js) which includes everything you need to render a JavaScript autocomplete experience.
+The recommended way to get started is with the [`autocomplete-js`](autocomplete-js) package.
+It includes everything you need to render a JavaScript autocomplete experience.

-Otherwise, you can or [install the `autocomplete-core` package](#installing-autocomplete-core) if you want to [build a renderer](creating-a-renderer) from scratch.
+Otherwise, you can install the [`autocomplete-core`](createAutocomplete) package if you want to [build a renderer](creating-a-renderer) from scratch.

-The Autocomplete library is available on the [npm](https://www.npmjs.com/) registry.
+All Autocomplete packages are available on the [npm](https://www.npmjs.com/) registry.

-### Installing `autocomplete-js`

 ```bash
 yarn add @algolia/autocomplete-js@alpha